Insights from NEC: the CLEAR-LAC experience

 Now, we are eager to share the valuable insights we gained from this enriching experience:

-1. Evaluations need to be useful for decision-making: One of the streams of the Conference focused on developing the relationship between evaluations and the machinery of government.
-During my presentation on “From Data to Decision-making” panel, I covered one angle related to this topic, specifically about decisions related to public budgeting.
+1. Evaluations need to be useful for decision-making: One of the streams of the 2024 NEC Conference focused on developing the relationship between evaluations and the machinery of government.
+During my presentation in the session “From Data to Decision – the Role of KM and Communication in Evidence-Based Decision-Making," I covered one angle related to this topic, specifically about decisions related to public budgeting.
 Increasing the use of evaluations and connecting them to key government processes remains a major challenge.
 We certainly need to invest more energy in it.

 2. The intersection between evaluation and innovation is becoming more relevant: The number of presentations, especially from the host country, where evaluation strengthening efforts were applied in the science and technology sectors caught our attention.
 Additionally, many presentations introduced the opportunities (and risks) of using artificial intelligence in evaluations.
 We may need to monitor these trends closely.

-4. Global efforts to strengthen evaluations exist: It is inspiring to encounter delegations from different countries on every continent.
-Also, to meet multiple institutions working at the global or regional levels to strengthen evaluation as a driver for improved decision-making in the public sphere.
-Special credit goes to UNDP-IEO, GEI and the China International Development Cooperation Agency for all the hard work organizing the Conference and for all the presentations.
-As well, our appreciation to our colleagues at the CLEAR Centers for their valuable contributions at the Conference and all the hard work in their respective regions.
+4. Global efforts to strengthen evaluations exist: It's exhilarating to encounter delegations from different countries on every continent.
+It's also inspiring to meet multiple institutions working at the global or regional level to strengthen evaluation as a driver for improved decision-making in the public sphere.
+Special credit goes to UNDP-IEO, GEI, and the China International Development Cooperation Agency for all the hard work organizing the conference and for all the presentations.
+As well, our appreciation to our colleagues from the CLEAR Centers for their valuable contributions at the conference and all the hard work in their respective regions.

-5. Latin America and the Caribbean (LAC) are key in this global movement: Conferences like NEC provide a unique opportunity for the M&E community to gather.
+5. The region of Latin America and the Caribbean (LAC) is key in this global movement: Conferences like NEC provide a unique opportunity for the M&E community to gather.
 This is especially true for people working in LAC, either from specific governments, regional organizations, or in other roles.
-Our gratitude to all of you for the years invested in these efforts, your generosity, collaborative spirit and for the enriching exchange of experience and knowledge in every conversation.
+Our gratitude to all of you for the years invested in these efforts, your generosity, collaborative spirit, and for the enriching exchange of experience and knowledge in every conversation.
 We would like to highlight and value every individual and institution that makes it possible to have this vibrant community.

-After such an enriching trip, we are highly committed to keep contributing to strengthening M&E systems and the Beijing Action Plan.
+After such an enriching trip, we are highly energized to keep contributing to strengthening M&E systems and to support the Beijing Action Plan, a collective commitment that was forged during the 2024 NEC Conference.